 So what is amok trei or fish amok?
-And what does it matter if it’s not always served the old way?
+And what does it matter if it’s not always served the traditional way?
 Cuisines evolve, right?
 Right.
-But food, and particularly an ancient dish so beloved by its people — especially its older cooks, from a lost time — is imbued with meaning and is so much more than a dish to be consumed by tourists.
+But food, and particularly an ancient food that’s so beloved by its people – especially its older cooks – is imbued with meaning.
+It’s so much more than a dish to be tailored to and consumed by foreign tourists.

 Ruining Amok, The Corruption of Cambodia’s National Dish Amok Trei or Fish Amok

-A food blogger who visited Cambodia said she was confused because she ate fish amok four times on her trip and it was different each time she tasted it.
-Sure, there are regional variations, but when we looked at her photos online, none of the dishes she had tried in any way resembled a genuine fish amok.
+A food blogger who recently visited Cambodia told us she was confused because she ate fish amok four times on her trip and it was different each time she tasted it.
+Sure, there are regional variations, but when we looked at her photos on social media, none of the dishes she had tried in any way resembled a genuine fish amok.

-Your fish amok might be served in a banana leaf cup or in a coconut shell to look like it might have been steamed, but it probably hasn’t been, because that ties up the chef who has to make it and watch it steam for a whole lot longer than the ten minutes it takes to make the curry.
+Your fish amok might be served in a banana leaf cup or in a coconut shell to look like it might have been steamed, but it probably hasn’t been, because that ties up the busy chef who has to make it and then wait while it steams for 25 or 30 or even 40 minutes.
+This is not only a whole lot longer than the ten minutes it takes to make the curry, but most temple-tired tourists don’t want to wait 25 minutes for a dish, let alone 40 minutes.

-God only knows what kind of fish is in it.
+God only knows what kind of fish is in your tourist restaurant ‘amok’.
 That’s if, of course, you haven’t, heaven forbid, ordered chicken, tofu or a beef amok.
-None of these are an ‘authentic’ amok, according to Cambodian cuisine purists, such as the little old ladies from a family of old cooks, including a chef to a king, who we interviewed extensively for our Cambodian cookbook and Cambodian culinary history some years ago.
+None of these are an ‘authentic’ amok according to Cambodian cuisine purists, such as the elderly ladies from a long line of old cooks, including a chef to a king, whom we interviewed extensively for our Cambodian cookbook and Cambodian culinary history some years ago.

 On our travels over the years, I’ve consistently searched for the canonical recipes for the quintessential dishes of the places we’ve settled into.
-In many ways it’s a fool’s errand – albeit a continually fascinating one – for as soon as I believe I have identified the recipe, the essential ingredients, and how the dish should be made, I discover yet another recipe or I’m confronted with a new opinion on how a particular dish came about or should be cooked.
+In many ways it’s a fool’s errand – albeit a continually fascinating one – for as soon as I believe I have identified the recipe, the essential ingredients, and the correct techniques for how a dish should be made, I discover yet another recipe or I’m confronted with a new opinion on how a particular dish came about or should be cooked.

-Obviously food travels, even more than we do.
-Dishes take a journey and change along the way, and as they do they transform and a cuisine evolves.
+Obviously food evolves, which is why ‘authenticity’ is such a loaded term.
+Food travels, even more than we do.
+Dishes take a journey and change little by little along the way, and as they transform a cuisine evolves – though not always for the better.
 Still, there are dishes that seem to never change or change very little over time, and Cambodia, home to some of Southeast Asia’s oldest empires, is also home to some of the region’s oldest dishes.

 After we settled in Southeast Asia back in 2011, before each new trip we’d go out and buy the best reviewed cookbook of the destination – not necessarily to cook from it right away, but rather to get an idea of the popular dishes and ingredients and cooking methods used.

-We did just that after we moved to Cambodia.
-Here, amok trei is the dish that delivers the most diverse set of history, ingredients and cooking methods.
+We did just that after we moved to Cambodia in 2012.
+Here, amok trei is the dish that delivers the most diverse sets of history, ingredients and cooking methods.
 The Lonely Planet Cambodia guidebook even insists it is ‘baked’.
 It’s not.
+And the guy who wrote that book lives in Cambodia and has a Cambodian wife.

-The difference in cooking methods — and no, baking isn’t one of them; most Cambodians don’t have ovens — can be attributed to socioeconomic circumstances.
+The difference in cooking methods – and no, baking isn’t one of them; most Cambodians don’t have ovens – can be attributed to socioeconomic circumstances.
 These days, the poorer the people, the more likely the dish is to be served as a curry, rather than steamed.
-But it will still be called ‘amok trei’ because they’re using the same herb and spice paste to make the dish.
+But it will still be called ‘amok trei’ because cooks are using the same ‘amok trei’ herb and spice paste to make the dish.

-We’ve visited houses in small villages around Siem Reap where they’ve prepared amok trei as a wet curry.
-After a long, hard day in the rice fields, it’s far easier to make a pot of curry, using the same ingredients (minus the contentious eggs) than it is to follow what was traditionally a complex process with a steaming time of up to 45 minutes.
+We’ve visited homes in small villages around Siem Reap where they have prepared amok trei as a wet curry.
+After a long, hard day in the rice fields, it’s far easier to make a pot of curry, using the same ingredients (minus the contentious eggs) than it is to follow what was traditionally a complex process with a steaming time of up to 40 minutes.

-However, to make amok trei correctly — according to our elderly Cambodian cooks in Battambang whose stories we are telling in our cookbook — involves not only making the kroeung at home, but massaging the paste into the fish for a substantial length of time (they maintain an hour of massaging is necessary), then setting it aside to marinate before transferring the curried fish mixture into individual banana leaf ‘cups’ for steaming.
+However, to make amok trei correctly – according to our elderly Cambodian cooks in Battambang whose stories we are telling in our cookbook – involves not only pounding the kroeung in a mortar and pestle, but massaging the paste into the fish for a substantial length of time (they maintain an hour of massaging is necessary!), then setting it aside to marinate before transferring the curried fish mixture into individual banana leaf ‘cups’ (more like ‘bowls’) for steaming.

 One Cambodian restaurateur we cooked with was very proud of this old Cambodian dish, yet he had a chicken amok on the menu, knowing full well that this was never actually a Khmer dish.
 His reasoning was that many diners wanted to sample amok but they didn’t eat fish and he still “needed to make money”.